barak/mit-scheme/src/README.txt

   provides a drop-in replacement for the microcode module based package (runtime blowfish).

-* "mcrypt" wraps libmcrypt and provides replacements for the mcrypt-* procedures implemented in (runtime crypto).

 * "pgsql" wraps libpq and provides a drop-in replacement for the microcode module based package (runtime postgresql).